Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Boundary components of

-All $\delta_i$ preserve $T$.
-By the previous Lemma the stabilizer subgroup of $T$ is at most cyclic.
-Let $\alpha$ be a generator of this subgroup.
+All $h_i$ preserve $T$.
+By the previous Lemma the isotropy group subgroup of $T$ is at most cyclic.
+Let $h$ be a generator of this subgroup.
 We consider the foliation $\fol := \wls \cap T$.
 By Proposition \ref{boundaryplane}, this foliation has leaf space the reals $\rrrr$.
-We consider the action of $\alpha$ on this leaf space.
+We consider the action of $h$ on this leaf space.